agda/agda/doc/user-manual/tools/command-line-options.rst

      Empty ``REWRITE`` pragmas.

+.. option:: EmptyWhere

+     Empty ``where`` blocks.

+.. option:: FaceConstraintCannotBeHidden

+     Face constraint patterns that are given as implicit arguments.

+.. option:: FaceConstraintCannotBeNamed

+     Face constraint patterns that are given as named arguments.

+.. option:: FixityInRenamingModule

+     Fixity annotations in ``renaming`` directives for a ``module``.

+.. option:: HiddenGeneralize

+     Hidden identifiers in ``variable`` blocks.

 .. option:: IllformedAsClause

      Illformed ``as``-clauses in ``import`` statements.

-.. option:: InfectiveImport

-     Importing a file using e.g. :option:`--cubical` into one which doesn't.

 .. option:: InlineNoExactSplit

-     Failed exact split after inlining a constructor, see :ref:`inline-pragma`.
+     Failed exact splits after inlining a constructor, see :ref:`inline-pragma`.

 .. option:: InstanceNoOutputTypeName

-     Instance arguments whose type does not end in a named or variable type are never considered by instance search.
+     Instance arguments whose type does not end in a named or variable type;
+     such are never considered by instance search.

 .. option:: InstanceArgWithExplicitArg

-   Instance arguments with explicit arguments are never considered by instance search.
+     Instance arguments with explicit arguments;
+     such are never considered by instance search.

 .. option:: InstanceWithExplicitArg

-     Instance declarations with explicit arguments are never considered by instance search.
+     Instance declarations with explicit arguments;
+     such are never considered by instance search.

+.. option:: InteractionMetaBoundaries

+     Interaction meta variables that have unsolved boundary constraints.

 .. option:: InvalidCatchallPragma

      :ref:`CATCHALL<catchall-pragma>` pragmas before a non-function clause.

+.. option:: InvalidCharacterLiteral

+     Illegal character literals such as surrogate code points.

+.. option:: InvalidConstructor

+     ``constructor`` blocks that contain declarations other type signatures for constructors.

+.. option:: InvalidConstructorBlock

+     ``constructor`` blocks outside of ``interleaved mutual`` blocks.

+.. option:: InvalidCoverageCheckPragma

+     :ref:`NON_COVERING <non_covering-pragma>` pragmas before non-function or ``mutual`` blocks.

 .. option:: InvalidNoPositivityCheckPragma

-     No positivity checking pragmas before non-``data``, ``record`` or ``mutual`` blocks.
+     :ref:`NO_POSITIVITY_CHECK <no_positivity_check-pragma>` pragmas before something
+     that is neither a ``data`` nor ``record`` declaration nor a ``mutual`` block.

+.. option:: InvalidNoUniverseCheckPragma

+     :ref:`NO_UNIVERSE_CHECK <no_universe_check-pragma>` pragmas before declarations other than ``data`` or ``record`` declarations.

+.. option:: InvalidRecordDirective

+     Record directives outside of record definition or below field declarations.

 .. option:: InvalidTerminationCheckPragma

-     Termination checking pragmas before non-function or ``mutual`` blocks.
+     :ref:`Termination checking pragmas <terminating-pragma>` before non-function or ``mutual`` blocks.

 .. option:: InversionDepthReached

      Inversions of pattern-matching failed due to exhausted inversion depth.

 .. option:: LibUnknownField

-     Unknown field in library file.
+     Unknown fields in library files.

-.. option:: MissingDefinitions

-     Names declared without an accompanying definition.

 .. option:: ModuleDoesntExport

      Names mentioned in an import statement which are not exported by the module in question.

+.. option:: MultipleAttributes

+     Multiple attributes given where only erasure is accepted.

+.. option:: NoGuardednessFlag

+     Coinductive record but no :option:`--guardedness` flag.

-.. option:: NotAllowedInMutual
+.. option:: NotAffectedByOpaque

-     Declarations not allowed in a mutual block.
+     Declarations that should not be inside ``opaque`` blocks.

-.. option:: NotStrictlyPositive
+.. option:: NotInScope

-     Failed strict positivity checks.
+     Out of scope names.

 .. option:: OldBuiltin

      Deprecated :ref:`BUILTIN<built-ins>` pragmas.

+.. option:: OpenPublicAbstract

+     ``open public`` directives in ``abstract`` blocks.

+.. option:: OpenPublicPrivate

+     ``open public`` directives in ``private`` blocks.

+.. option:: OptionRenamed

+     Renamed options.

-.. option:: OverlappingTokensWarning
+.. option:: PlentyInHardCompileTimeMode

-     Multi-line comments spanning one or more literate text blocks.
+     Use of attributes ``@ω`` or ``@plenty`` in hard compile-time mode.

 .. option:: PolarityPragmasButNotPostulates

      Polarity pragmas for non-postulates.

-.. option:: PragmaCompiled

-     :ref:`COMPILE<foreign-function-interface>` pragmas not allowed in safe mode.

 .. option:: PragmaCompileErased